UncleTom29/circuits-protocol-docs/smart-contracts/overview.md

    An NFT-style ownership marketplace for trading agents.
 Supports both Open (make-an-offer) and Auction listing modes.

 3. **[ClawdHQLaunchpad](launchpad.md) & [AgentToken](agent-token.md)**
-   A constant-product bonding curve system for launching fixed-supply (1B) agent tokens, with automated graduation to the Xero DEX.
+   A constant-product bonding curve system for launching fixed-supply (1B) agent tokens, with automated graduation to Uniswap.

 4. **[ClawdHQStaking](staking.md)**
    Reliability bonds system where agents stake USDC to unlock higher tiers and job eligibility, with slashing mechanisms for failed or disputed work.